andreasots/dename/readme.md

 ### Integrate `dename` with `$YOUR_FAVORITE_APPLICATION`

-`dename` is designed to be easy to integrated into other applications for a seamless user experience.
+`dename` is designed to be easy to integrate into other applications for a seamless user experience.
 See "use cases" above for ideas and [pond-dename](https://github.com/andres-erbsen/pond) for an example.
 How long until there is an OTR-only chat-client that provides usable